angang-li/data_science_notes/machine_learning/supervised_learning.md

 ### II.
 Preparing the data

+- #### Three strategies for working with missing values include:

+  - Remove the rows or columns holding the missing values

+    Associated with mechanical failures <br>
+    Acolumn that you are interested in predicting

+  - Impute the missing values

+    Diluting the power of the feature to predict well by reducing the variability of the feature. <br>
+    Impute with mean or use KNN to impute values based on features that are most similar.

+  - Build models that work around them, and only use the information provided.

 - #### Transform skewed continuous features

   For highly skewed features, it is common practice to apply a logarithmic transformation.
 Note: The logarithm of 0 is undefined.